sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 Jobs posted to Databricks from Sparkflows push events back to Fire Insights.
 Hence, it is important that the Sparkflows webserver endpoint is accessible from the Databricks cluster.

-Use the command below to from Databricks notebook to check if the Fire Insights REST endpoint is accessible.
+Use the command below to from Databricks notebook to check if the Sparkflows REST endpoint is accessible.

 ::